If you want something that lets you move around a bit when talking, singing, etc., then you are obviously going to need a wireless microphone system.

 Generally, when it comes to transmitters for wireless mics, there are two categories (roughly anyway) that you can put the transmitters into.
 On the one hand, you have central transmitters.
 These transmitters tend to be larger (shaped like a computer modem) and are put in a single location.

 These transmitters are usually capable of supporting at least two microphones at once, if not more.
 They are often used in locations with a dedicated speaking platform, such as a karaoke bar.
 The other type of transmitters are the smaller types of transmitters.

 These transmitters are the ones that are able to be put in a pocket or attached to a belt.
 They are smaller, cheaper, and can typically only support one mic at a time.
 They are the preferred option if you are planning on using your mic for something like personal speaking, and therefore you may be moving around a lot.

-As we said in the introduction, this was a very in-depth article on a topic that most of you probably thought there wasn’t much too before reading the article.
-We want to thank you for sticking with us through out the article and we genuinely hope that you learned something from it.
+As we said in the introduction, this was a very in-depth article on a topic that most of you probably thought there wasn’t much to before reading the article.
+We want to thank you for sticking with us throughout the article and we genuinely hope that you learned something from it.

 Like this guide?
 Then you’d definitely love our other guides on the best microphone for vocals.